-DZ BANK ensures fair remuneration and implements the requirements of the German Remuneration Transparency Act.
+DZ BANK ensures fair remuneration and implements the requirements of EntgTranspG.
 Internal analysis is carried out every year as part of the bonus and pay review in order to uncover any discrimination at an early stage and enable corrective action to be taken.
 The analysis looks at criteria such as age and period of service, as well as gender.
 The employee representatives are informed of all pay rises in advance, in accordance with the company agreement, and are given the opportunity to comment if they suspect arbitrary decisions or discrimination.

 At the level of the members of the Board of Managing Directors, 25 percent of the targets relate to sustainability criteria.
-These targets, which are generally qualitative in nature, can be broken down into environmental (10 percent), social (10 percent), and corporate governance (5 percent) topics.
+These targets, which are qualitative and quantitative in nature, can be broken down into environmental (10 percent), social (10 percent), and corporate governance (5 percent) topics.
+Examples include lowering the carbon emissions of the bank's operations (environmental), permanently maintaining the Organizational Commitment Index (OCI) score above 70 percent (social), and increasing the proportion of women in leadership positions (corporate governance).
+An overview of the quantitative sustainability targets can be found in DZ BANK's Sustainability Report.
 For heads of division, at least 12.5 percent of the targets relate to sustainability (ESG).
 Sustainability is also taken into account when setting the AG factor, which means it is relevant to all employees in the NCN wage sector.
 Consequently, sustainability plays a part in the remuneration of all such employees.
-In addition, managerial staff are advised and trained to agree personal targets with their employees that promote sustainable practices at DZ BANK.
+In addition, managerial staff are advised and trained to agree personal targets with their employees that promote sustainable practices at DZ BANK

-3.2 Systems with variable components and other non-cash benefits

-Inflation compensation payment
+3.2 Systems with variable components and other non-cash benefits Inflation compensation payment

 To mitigate the impact of the rise in consumer prices, the German government provided the option to make an inflation compensation payment to employees that was not subject to tax or social insurance contributions.
-In 2022, DZ BANK AG exercised this option in some cases and did make such a payment.
+In 2023, DZ BANK AG again exercised this option and did make such a payment.